syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

 * [Year]() : Specifies the placeholder text for the year (`yy`) segment of the date value.

-By default, the format placeholder text for each segment of the date format in the `DatePicker` component is taken from the current culture based resources file.
-This means that if you do not specify your own custom placeholder text using the `DatePickerMaskPlaceholder` directive and its properties, the component will use the default placeholder text from the resources file.
+The `DatePicker` component uses placeholder text from the current culture's resources file for each segment of the date format by default.
+If you want to use custom placeholder text instead, you can specify it using the `DatePickerMaskPlaceholder` directive and its properties.

 {% highlight Razor %}